Electro1512/MetroidAPrime/README.md

     In Research Lab Hydra, the switch to disable the force field can be scanned from behind the force field.
   - Traversing "backwards" through the Crashed Frigate is now possble:
     In Main Ventilation Shaft Section B, the door will be powered up and openable when approached from behind.
-  - Traversing "backwards" through Upper Phazon Mines can now possible (configurable):
+  - Traversing "backwards" through Upper Phazon Mines can be possible (configurable):
     In Main Quarry, the barrier is automatically disabled when entering from Mine Security Station.
   - In Elite Research, Phazon Mines, the fight with Phazon Elite can now be started without needing to collect the item in Central Dynamo.
 - QOL Changes: